Educational Board Games

 Wit’s End Jr.– An award-winning trivia game for 8-12-year-olds that tests their knowledge history, geography, science, and math while also teaching them logic skills, concentration skills, and much more.
 The original version of this game is for ages 16 and up.

-- This game is a Parents Choice Award Winner and A National Parenting Publications Award pick.
+- No wonder kids love to be at their WIT’S END!
+In this fun and unique game, children expand their knowledge base and develop important skills.
+This game is a Parents Choice Award Winner and A National Parenting Publications Award pick.